shivendra2015iiit/UrBuddy1/README.md

 <<>>

 FOR ANY MAKING CHANGES IN CODE OR DEVELOPING AND UPGRADING THE SAME CODE PLEASE TAKE MY PERMISSION.
 DO NOT COPY WITHOUT PERMISSION
 .JUST SEND A SIMPLE MAIL AT shivendra15@iiitkottayam.ac.in and shivam9935@gmail.com  .
-MOST PROBABLY YOU WILL GET A POSITIVE RESPONCE XD.
+MOST PROBABLY YOU WILL GET A POSITIVE RESPONSE XD.

 <<>>
 This is an android app developed by me for the use of IIIT kottayam's Students and Related people.
 Mess hostel and acandmic things + extra